My brother is in the process of moving house and amongst his record collection he found this:

 At that time, the chart was dominated by synth-pop such as Frankie Goes To Hollywood and Duran Duran.
 But this album stood completely apart from everything else I was hearing at the time.
 Back then, their raw power was almost overwhelming.

-It’s not a flawless performance at all – the guitar and bass seem to clash in the chorus and Larry Mullen audibly drops a stick at 1:48.
+It’s not a flawless performance at all – the guitar and bass seem to clash in the chorus and drummer Larry Mullen audibly drops a stick at 1:48.
 But what a sound!
-Between 2:06 and 3:11, The Edge was doing incredible things; an electric guitar had never sounded more exciting and…well, electric to me.
+Between 2:06 and 3:11, The Edge was doing incredible things; an electric guitar had never sounded more exciting and electric to me.

 I immediately decided that I had to learn to play guitar, and, after my older sister kindly rented the accompanying video Live At Red Rocks for me, I decided I’d have to learn drums too.
 To this day, the sounds of very early U2 continue to inspire me.